Writing an Argumentative Essay: How to Convince Your Readers Wittily

 8. Children Need To Spend More Time Outside

-9. When is Too Young to go on a Diet?
+9. When is Too Young to Go on a Diet?

-We have a more comprehensive list argumentative essays, be sure to check it out.
+We have a more comprehensive list of argumentative essays, be sure to check it out.
 Also, here is a sample argumentative essay

 Watch this video illustration on how to write an argumentative essay.